Hibiscus Blue Bird

 open database dialog

 Any of the Picture Library files may be copied, moved or renamed, using Windows Explorer.
 It is therefore easy to create backup or alternative copies.
-Empty library files are available on the Plant Base CD, if required these can be copied on to hard disk as the basis for new picture libraries.
+Empty library files are available on the Plant Base CD or in a downloadable zip file, if required these can be copied to your disk as the basis for new picture libraries.